sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 4.x.x version of this Chart to 5.0.0

+As Relay is now part of this chart your need to make sure you enable either Nginx or the Ingress.
+Please read the next paragraph for more informations.

+If you are using an ingress gateway (like istio), you have to change your inbound path from sentry-web to nginx.

+## NGINX and/or Ingress

+By default, NGINX is enabled to allow sending the incoming requests to [Sentry Relay](https://getsentry.github.io/relay/) or the Django backend depending on the path.
+When Sentry is meant to be exposed outside of the Kubernetes cluster, it is recommended to disable NGINX and let the Ingress do the same.
+It's recommended to go with the go to Ingress Controller, [NGINX Ingress](https://kubernetes.github.io/ingress-nginx/) but others should work as well.

 ## Upgrading from 3.1.0 version of this Chart to 4.0.0

 Following Helm Chart best practices the new version introduces some breaking changes, all configuration for external